-Trump, in State of the Union, to advocate ‘agenda of the American People’
+State of the Union: Trump decries ‘ridiculous’ investigations, ‘revenge’ politics in unity appeal

 Speaking to reporters ahead of the speech, Schumer said, “President Trump will say the state of our union is strong.
 But the American people know the truth.”
 He also quipped that, “I’m glad President Trump will be the warmup act for Stacey Abrams.”

-Democrats have tapped Abrams, who lost the Georgia gubernatorial race in November to Republican Brian Kemp, to deliver the Democratic response to the president.
+Democrats tapped Abrams, who lost the Georgia gubernatorial race in November to Republican Brian Kemp, to deliver the Democratic response to the president.
 Abrams has been encouraged to run for the Senate in 2020 against incumbent Republican Sen. David Perdue.

 REPUBLICANS TROLL STACEY ABRAMS OVER ‘SOUR GRAPES’ DEFEAT, AHEAD OF DEMOCRAT’S SOTU RESPONSE

-Among the president's guests will be Delaware 6th-grade student Joshua Trump, who says he has been bullied at school because of his name.
-Family members of Gerald and Sharon David, the Nevada couple allegedly murdered last month by an illegal immigrant, will also be in attendance, as well as Alice Johnson, whom Trump granted clemency last year while she was serving a life-term sentence without parole for a nonviolent drug crime.
+Among the president's guests Tuesday night were Delaware 6th-grade student Joshua Trump, who says he has been bullied at school because of his name.
+Family members of Gerald and Sharon David, the Nevada couple allegedly murdered last month by an illegal immigrant, were also in attendance, as well as Alice Johnson, whom Trump granted clemency last year while she was serving a life-term sentence without parole for a nonviolent drug crime.

-In the audience will be several Democrats running to challenge Trump in 2020, including Sens.
-Kamala Harris of California, Cory Booker of New Jersey, Elizabeth Warren of Massachusetts and Kirsten Gillibrand of New York.

-Cabinet officials, members of Congress, military leaders, top diplomats and Supreme Court justices will also all be in the same place at the same time for all the world to see -- creating a series of security challenges for multiple law enforcement agencies, led by the U.S. Secret Service.

 Fox News’ Chad Pergram, Gregg Re and The Associated Press contributed to this report.